 Top 6 Beaches at Ohio's Lake Erie Shores & Islands

-What's summer without a little sand between your toes?
+Lake Erie’s beaches are open and ready to welcome you.
+What is summer without a little sand between your toes?
 From building sand castles to snoozing in the sun, beach life is what summer was made for.
-Here, our beautiful beaches are just one of the ways to experience Lake Erie Love.
-Visit one of these beaches on your next trip to Lake Erie Shores & Islands.

 Nickel Plate Dr. (off US 6 E)